mikron-ia/rpg-hub/README.md

 ## Background

-[Role-playing games](https://en.wikipedia.org/wiki/Role-playing_game) are a very wide concept, ranging from very simplistic systems fitting in one page to extremely complex mechanical solutions spanning hundreds of books.
-What they do have in common, though, is the presence of a story - one can play a game without mechanics, but even a primitive dungeon crawl is going to have at least some story.
-Managing this story, its cast, threads, and (if present) mechanical components is the main role of this project.
+Role-playing games are a very wide concept that ranges from very simplistic systems that fit on one page up to extremely complex systems spanning hundreds of books; see the [Wikipedia definition](https://en.wikipedia.org/wiki/Role-playing_game) for details.
+What they do have in common, though, is the presence of a story - one can play a game without mechanics, but even a simple dungeon crawl is going to have at some story.
+Managing this story, its cast, threads, and mechanical components is the main role of this project.

+The project itself was originally thought of as a learning experience and a coding exercise.
+Unfortunately, due to changes in the technological landscape (primarily change in popularity of frameworks and shifting design philosophies) can no longer fulfill those goals.
+It is now maintained mostly for its practical uses and minor coding experiments.

 ## Set up instructions